nickdurbin/save-the-animals-be/README.md

 # Organization

-## Updates current organization information
+## Deletes current organization information
 [Back to top](#top)

 <p>Deletes the current logged in organization based on the provided token</p>